software-developer-org/blog/README.md

 ## Start cypress like this

-make shure you started your server in a differnt bash window with
+make sure you started your server in a differnt bash window with
 ```
  npm run nodemon app.js
 ```